Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 Note: The default ARM routing rule in the ILLiad Customization Manager is configured to only send loan requests to ARM from ILLiad.
 To automate the sending of article requests to ARM from ILLiad, the default routing rule will need to be modified or a new routing rule created to also account for article requests.

-The Default ARM Routing Rule (Single-Server)
+The Default ARM Routing Rule

-The default ARM routing rule will route all requests with the request type "Loan" that contain a value in the ISSN field (this field is used to store both ISSN and ISBN data in ILLiad) to the Awaiting Direct Request Sending queue.
-This rule will exist in the ILLiad Customization Manager's Routing table by default although the RuleActive value will be set to No. To use this rule to send requests to the Awaiting Direct Request Sending queue for fulfillment through ARM, it must be activated by changing RuleActive to Yes (see Activating the Default ARM Routing Rule below for detailed instructions).
+This rule will exist in the ILLiad Customization Manager's Routing table by default although the RuleActive value will be set to No. To use this rule to send requests for fulfillment through ARM, it must be activated by changing NewTransactionStatus to Awaiting ARM Sending (if appropriate, depending on the version of the Connection Manager that is installed; see paragraph above) and RuleActive to Yes (see Activating the Default ARM Routing Rule below for detailed instructions).

-Modifying the Default ARM Routing Rule
+Modifying the Match Criteria for the Default ARM Routing Rule

 The routing rule below is only the default routing rule for this function.
-This routing rule can be modified to use different criteria to determine which requests should be sent to ARM from ILLiad.
+This routing rule can be modified to use different match string criteria to determine which requests should be sent to ARM from ILLiad.
 For example, while the default routing rule limits the use of this feature to loan requests with an ISSN value, it is possible to modify the match string for the rule to also automatically send article requests or requests containing a value in the OCLC Number (ESPNumber) field to ARM as well.

 For more examples of routing rules that can be configured for use with this feature, see Sample Direct Request Routing Rules for the OCLC Automated Request Manager.